ozokolosandra/Sandra-Ogbuokiri-Capstone/README.md

 ### Installation

- - Clone the repo from[Repo](https://github.com/ozokolosandra/Sandra-Ogbuokiri-Capstone)
+ - Clone the repo from [Repo](https://github.com/ozokolosandra/Sandra-Ogbuokiri-Capstone)

 - Run npm install to install all dependencies
 - Visit [ Hugging face](https://huggingface.co/) page to generate a token